China launches ambitious attempt to land rover on Mars

 Conquering Mars would put China in an elite club.

-“There is a whole lot of prestige riding on this,” said Dean Cheng, an expert on Chinese aerospace programmes at the Heritage Foundation in Washington.
+“There is a whole lot of prestige riding on this,” said Dean Cheng, an expert on Chinese aerospace programs at the Heritage Foundation in Washington.

-The launch was “gutsy”, said Jonathan McDowell, an astronomer at the Harvard- Smithsonian Center for Astrophysics.

-The next challenge is for the spacecraft to be “still working when it gets to Mars and survives entry and landing”.
+The launch was “gutsy,” said Dr Jonathan McDowell, an astronomer at the Harvard-Smithsonian Centre for Astrophysics.
+The next challenge is for the probe to be "still working when it gets to Mars and survives entry and landing.”

 While China is joining the US, Russia and Europe in creating a satellite-based global navigation system, experts say it isn't trying to overtake the US lead in space exploration.